Kaushal-00/Programming-with-Java/LabWork/Practical-4/P4-1/README.md

 ## Practical-4.1:

-- Create class Cricket that has, data members  and member methods .
+- Create class Cricket that has, data members and member methods.

     **Data Members:**
     - name